chadrem/officer/README.markdown

 - Returns the internal state of all the server's connections.

+### Show the locks currently being held for this connection.

+    client.my_locks

 ## Planned Features

-- Retrieve the list of locks for the current connection.
 - Server: configure the daemons gem to allow multiple server processes to run on one box.
 - Tests